lukso-network/docs/docs/learn/smart-contract-developers/create-lsp7-token.md

 ```bash
 npx hardhat --network luksoTestnet run scripts/deployEOA.ts
 ```

-## Check your token address on the Execution Block Explorer

 You have deployed your first LSP7 token contract on the LUKSO Testnet.
 You can go and check out the token on the [Execution Block Explorer](https://explorer.execution.testnet.lukso.network/) using the address you just obtained.